jonghall/invoiceAnalysisV2/invoiceAnalysis.md

 ## Output Description
 The output generated provides several tables for facilitating reconciliation of billing that correspond to the monthly invoice cycle for SLIC accounts.
-SLIC billing consolidates IBM Classic Infrastructure invoices from the 20th of the previous month to the 19th of the current month.
-SLIC invoices are received via IBM Invoices Online on the 2nd to last business day of each month and contain one invoice for IaaS, one invoice for PaaS, and one invoice for Credits.
-The output of this script helps in the reconciliation of those invoices.

 ### Detail Tabs
 | Tab Name      | Default | flag to change default| Description of Tab